-Connections of floors in double bottom tanks to hopper tanks Hopper corner connections employing welded inner bottom and hopper sloping plating Critical areas Design standard C Side girder Increased radius, r B Floor Critical loca ations Bottom shell Critical location Critical location Section A-A Full or partial penetration welding Section B-B Minimum requirement to be protected by tail design standard C or D is to be fitted.
+Connections of floors in double bottom tanks to hopper tanks Hopper corner connections employing welded inner bottom and hopper sloping plating Critical areas Design standard C Increased radius, r Critical loca ations Hopper Critical location Inner bottom Bottom shell Critical location Full or partial penetration welding Section B-B Sect tion A-A toil design standard Cou Die to be fitted.
+The ground surface is Minimum requirement to be protected by tail design standard C or D is to be fitted.
 The ground surface is a stripe coat of suitable paint composition, where the lower gion of cargo tanks is not coated.
-Critical location Hopper sloping pla ating connections to inner bottom plating in way of floors.
+Critical location ating connections to inner bottom plating in way of floors.
 Floor her bottom plating and side girder in way of hopper corners.
 Detail design standard Elimination of scallops in way of hopper corners, extension of inner bottom plating to reduce level of resultant stresses arising from cyclic external hydrodynamic pressure, cargo inertia pressure and hull girder loads.
 Scarfing bracket thickness is to be close to that of the inner bottom in way of the knuckle.
-Building tolerances girder with an allo oper sloping plate is to be in line with the median line of the wable tolerance of $t{\rm as-built}/3$ or 5 mm, whichever is less, where $t{\rm as-bid}$ side girder thickness.
-The allowable tolerance is to be measured er bottom.
-Welding requirements inner bottom plating connections of side bottom plating and sloping plating, to Definition of full art in Ch 12, Sec 3 Weld between hop etration welding is to be applied to hopper sloping plating and and connection.
+Building tolerances Median line of hopper sloping plate is to be in line with the median line of the girder with an allowable tolerance of $t{as-built}/3$ or 5 mm, whichever is less, where $t{as-built}$ is the as-built side girder thickness.
+The allowable tolerance is to be measured parallel to the inner bottom.
+Welding requirements inner bottom platic connections of sid bottom plating and sloping plating, to Definition of full ar in Ch 12, Sec 3 Weld between hop smooth.
+Visible un etration welding is to be applied to hopper sloping plating and ang connection.
 Partial penetration welding is to be applied to e girder to inner bottom plating, to connections of floors to inner d to side girder, to connections of hopper transverse webs to inner bottom and to side girder in way of the hopper knuckle.
-Indicate penetration welding and their required extent are given open plating and inner bottom plating to be enlarged and ground indercuts are to be removed, see Ch 9, Sec 3, [6]. and grinding are applicable to minimum 200 mm on each side
+Indicate penetration welding and their required extent are given oper plating and inner bottom plating to be enlarged and ground indercuts are to be removed, see Ch 9, Sec 3, [6].